-The BPAC shall hold meetings on the third-fourth MondayWednesday in January, March, June, August and October at 4:00 p.m. at City Hall.
-The actual date of meeting can\may be changed. or aAdditional meetings can\may be approved recommended by a quorum of the committee and approved by the City Manager.
+The BPAC shall hold meetings on the fourth Monday in January, March, June, August and October at 4:00 p.m. at City Hall.
+The actual date of meeting may be changed.
+Additional meetings may be recommended by a quorum of the committee and approved by the City Manager.
 All meetings shall be open to the public and notices and agendas shall be posted at City Hall as required by law.